Introduction

 Understanding Moisture Test Results and Assessing Painting Readiness

-Measuring moisture levels is vital for paint to stick properly.
-Using tests like the plastic sheet method and calcium chloride test can help you avoid issues like blistering or peeling from trapped moisture.
-It’s important to do these tests before you start painting to prevent any problems with adhesion.
+Measuring moisture levels is vital for paint adhesion.
+Tests like the plastic sheet method and calcium chloride test help avoid blistering or peeling from trapped moisture.

 Interpreting Results from Moisture Tests